tfoxy/chrome-promise/README.md

 [![build status](https://img.shields.io/travis/tfoxy/chrome-promise.svg)](https://travis-ci.org/tfoxy/chrome-promise)

 Chrome API using promises.

-You can check other alternative libraries at the end of this file.
+*Note: I'm no longer adding features to this library (only bug fixing).
+You can check other alternative libraries at the end of this file.*

 ## Installation